KumarRobotics/kr_mp_design/README.md

 ECS measures the complexity of an environment.
 It consists of density index, clutter index, and structure index.
 Please see the paper for which planner performs best in each ECS range.
 You can use ECS to evaluate your environment and choose the right motion planner.

 ## Installation
-The easies way to is to use vcs to clone all the repos.
+The easiest way is to use vcs to clone all the repos.
 Make a ros workspace and cd to src
 ```
 git clone -b dev_not_fixed_dt git@github.com:ljarin/kr_autonomous_flight.git